Have you ever tried to make a customer complaint, but been unable to?

 Here Are Six Easy Steps To Handle A Customer Complaint:

 2. Don't second guess.
 Part of my SalesRX.com retail sales training is to be in the moment.
-You don't want to offer your opinion of their complaint until you understand fully what it is they are complaining about.
+You don't want to offer your opinion of their complaint until you fully understand what they are complaining about.
 If you're unsure whether they are done, ask the purchaser if they have any other concerns.
-Then keep listening while looking directly into their eyes.
+Then, keep listening while looking directly into their eyes.

 3. Apologize, then ask what they want.
 It starts with a simple apology.
 No one likes having to return to a retail store for a return.
 Your apology at this point can go a long way, whether it's a simple return for another size or as complex as a replacement for an item purchased a year or more ago without a receipt.
 Whatever it is, before you jump in with both feet, stay an interested observer and discover what it is they want from you.

-However, don't roll over if they don't have a receipt and it could be theft - give them store credit with proper ID.
+However, don't roll over if they don't have a receipt, which could be theft - give them store credit with proper ID.
 Be clear and say what you can do, not what you can't.
 Customer service training is crucially important for anyone who might handle a return.
 If they happen to say, I'm not authorized to do a refund, that would be the store manager, that as much as tells the shopper they will get a refund.
-If that's the case - why is the customer having to go through the hoops?
+If that's the case, why must the customer go through the hoops?
 Trust and train those who will deal with complaints so the customer only has to deal with one employee and only once.

 5. Ask if they were satisfied.
-When the situation has been resolved, at the end of the transaction simply ask the shopper if they were satisfied.
-It may seem unnecessary but it opens the door for them to get rid of any leftover resentment or issue, ask a question or offer a compliment.
-You as a retailer end up a winner no matter what they say as they've given you one more chance to create an exceptional customer experience or service that they can tell their friends about - and it isn't just they got their way.
+When the situation has been resolved, at the end of the transaction, simply ask the shopper if they are satisfied.
+It may seem unnecessary, but it allows them to eliminate any leftover resentment or issue, ask a question, or offer a compliment.
+As a retailer, you end up a winner no matter what they say, as they've given you one more chance to create an exceptional customer experience or service that they can tell their friends about - and it isn't just they got their way.

-6. Share how you handled it with your crew.
-Training how to deal with complaints isn't a learn once and its done type of learning.
-Every interaction is different so use the nuances, the exceptions and the positive outcomes to train at your next store meeting or store huddle before you open.
+6. Share with your crew how you handled it.
+Training on how to deal with complaints isn't a learn once, and it's done type of learning.
+Every interaction is different, so use the nuances, the exceptions, and the positive outcomes to train at your next store meeting or store huddle before you open.

 Also: The Ritz-Carlton Review: My Personal Customer Service Horror Story